tlong314/Table2Game/README.md

 `tg.registerSprite(name, opts)`

 Adds a new Sprite object to the current `sprites` collection ('registers' the Sprite), under the name defined in the string parameter `name`.
 You should use a unique name for any new Sprite (otherwise any Sprite with the same name will be overwritten).
-The `opts` parameter is a plain JavaScript object with values defining the sprite's position, size, shape, and velocity.
+The `opts` parameter is a plain JavaScript object with values defining the Sprite's position, size, shape, and velocity.

-`x` - The x-value of the top left corner of the Sprite.
+* `x` - The x-value of the top left corner of the Sprite.
 Default is 0.
-`y` - The y-value of the top left corner of the Sprite.
+* `y` - The y-value of the top left corner of the Sprite.
 Default is 0.
-`velocityX` - The Sprite's initial horizontal velocity.
+* `velocityX` - The Sprite's initial horizontal velocity.
 Default is 0.
-`velocityY` - The Sprite's initial vertical velocity.
+* `velocityY` - The Sprite's initial vertical velocity.
 Default is 0.
-`width` - The number of table cells that the Sprite spans horizontally.
+* `width` - The number of table cells that the Sprite spans horizontally.
 Default is 1.
-`height` - The number of table cells that the Sprite spans vertically.
+* `height` - The number of table cells that the Sprite spans vertically.
 Default is 1.
-`color` - The color to draw the Sprites cells.
+* `color` - The color to draw the Sprite's cells.
 Default is Table2Game.defaultColor.
-`polygon` - An array containing multiple Sprites to be used to draw the object.
+* `polygon` - An array containing multiple Sprites to be used to draw the object.
 If this option is present and a nonempty array, then this array is used to draw the entire object, overriding all of the other options.

 `tg.unregisterSprite(name)`